mmcloughlin/addchain/README.md

 algorithm is known, especially for cryptographic exponents of size 256-bits and up.
 Given its importance for the performance of cryptographic implementations, implementers devote significant effort to hand-tune addition chains.
-The `addchain` project aims to match or exceed the best hand-optimized addition chains using entirely automated approaches, building on extensive academic research and applying new tweaks that exploit the unique nature of cryptographic exponents.
+The goal of the `addchain` project is to match or exceed the best hand-optimized addition chains using entirely automated approaches, building on extensive academic research and applying new tweaks that exploit the unique nature of cryptographic exponents.